sake92/notes/devops/kubernetes.md

 ## Orkestracija

 # Pod
-pod == (docker) container
+pod == (docker) container(s)
 node == (physical) server

-Pods should be stateless, so that we can restart them easily.
+Pods should be **stateless**, so that we can restart/replace them easily.
-Any data that should survive a restart should be written to a volume/redis/db/s3/whatever.
+Any data that should survive a restart should be written to a **volume**/redis/db/s3/whatever.

-Each pod has its own (internal) IP address.
+Each pod has its own, cluster-internal IP address.
 If it gets restarted, it will get a NEW IP.

 ## Deployment